This post may contain affiliate links. Please read our full Disclosure Policy.

 Types of Paint For Painted Furniture

 The best type of paint for painted furniture definitely depends on the project.
-When it comes to actually painting wood furniture, there are a few options available.
-Common types of furniture paint are latex paint, oil-based paint, chalk paint, milk paint and solid wood stain.
+When it comes to painting wood furniture, a few options are available.
+Common types of furniture paint are latex paint, oil-based paint, chalk paint, milk paint, and solid wood stain.

-I actually love to use all five furniture paints and find each one gives a different look to the painted furniture piece.
+I love to use all five furniture paints; each one gives the painted furniture piece a different look.

 wood furniture paint and stain